Skip to content

 Off Rivière-du-Loup, Île aux Lièvres (Hare Island) et Île du Pot à l’Eau-de-Vie (Brandy Pot Island) provide protected nesting areas for several species of birds, including great blue herons and razorbills.
 Basques Island, off Trois-Pistoles, is a migratory bird sanctuary for 229 bird species.
 Inquire about excursion times before you head out to visit these islands.

 A sea excursion in the Saguenay–St. Lawrence Marine Park will give you the opportunity to observe many different species of seabirds, including common loons and black scoters.
-You can also see birds of prey in the mudflats of Kamouraska as well as about 10,000 couples of common eiders in Bic National Park.
+You can also see birds of prey in the mudflats of Kamouraska as well as about 10,000 couples of common eiders in Parc national du Bic.

 More bird-watching sites in Bas-Saint-Laurent…